Founder Stories

 Website

-SISTERWOULD believes that quality hair care and the sensorial experience that comes from caring for your hair should be an inclusive one, accessible to people of all abilities.
+SISTERWOULD believes that quality hair care and the sensorial experience that comes with it should be an inclusive one and accessible to people of all abilities.

-At the helm of this visionary eCommerce beauty brand are Flo Elmazi and Rina Gocaj Bekiri.
+At the helm of SISTERWOULD's visionary eCommerce beauty brand is Flo Elmazi and Rina Gocaj Bekiri.
 We spoke with Flo and Rina on their entrepreneurial journey so far, lessons learnt, goals for the future of the brand and advice for other online store founders out there.

 Introduce your business and tell us your story: How did you decide on what to sell, and how did you source your products?

-In the past year, the brand has grown, being featured in publications such as Forbes and Smart Company, partnering with massive retailer Revolve, and growing an esteemed list of celebrity fans, including Matthew McConaughey and the teams of Dua Lipa and Nicole Kidman.
+In the past year, SISTERWOULD has grown with the help of featuring in popular publications such as Forbes and Smart Company.
+We have also partnered with the massive retailer Revolve and grown an esteemed list of celebrity fans including Matthew McConaughey, and teams of Dua Lipa and Nicole Kidman.

 quote-mark-01

-Make sure your solving a real problem.
-The market is far too saturated to launch something for the sake of money especially because you don’t see the money for a very long time.
-There is so much sacrifice and hard work involved that you have to be willing and excited to actually do it all.
+Make sure you're solving a real problem.
+The market is too saturated to launch something for the sake of money, especially because you don’t see the money for a very long time.
+There is so much sacrifice and hard work involved that you have to be willing and excited to do it all.

 Flo Elmazi & Rina Gocaj